Neil Black, British track and field official, dies at 60 - WHIZ News

-LONDON (AP) — Neil Black, a British track and field official who worked closely with many of the country’s best athletes, including Mo Farah, has died.
+LONDON (AP) — Neil Black, a British track and field official who worked closely with many of the country’s best athletes over the past three decades, including Mo Farah, has died.
 He was 60.

 Black died suddenly over the weekend, British Athletics said Tuesday without disclosing any details.